bradtraversy/simple-tailwind-starter/readme.md

 Run Tailwind CLI in watch mode

 ```
-npm run dev
+npm run watch
 ```

 You can use tailwind classes in any .html files in the root directory

-Put any custom CSS that you may have in the **src/input.css** file
+Put any custom CSS that you may have in the **input.css** file

 Add any config values to the **tailwind.config.js** file